11ty/11ty-website/src/docs/plugins/navigation.md

 ## Rendering the Navigation Menu (Easy Mode)

-Nunjucks, Liquid and WebC engines are supported.
+Template languages that support [universal filters](/docs/filters/) are supported.
 If you’re tired of reading, just use one of the following.
 These are using [the filters documented below](#render-with-a-filter).
 If you want more control or need additional customization, keep reading!

 ### Output HTML

 <is-land on:visible import="/js/seven-minute-tabs.js">
 <seven-minute-tabs persist sync>
-  {% renderFile "./src/_includes/syntax-chooser-tablist.11ty.js", {id: "navtohtml"} %}
+  {% renderFile "./src/_includes/syntax-chooser-tablist.11ty.js", {id: "navtohtml", additions: "webc"} %}
   <div id="navtohtml-liquid" role="tabpanel">

 {% codetitle "Liquid", "Syntax" %}